d18c7db/Gauntlet_FPGA/readme.md

 If however we initialize word at 903800 with a value that points to an actual sprite's offset, then that value is loaded into the LINK register, then the LINK register is used as an index into the MO VRAM LINK area to retrieve the next word which is used as an index and so on.

-As a proof test, in ISE simulator, we load VRAM with an exact dump of the memory from MAME, then we change location 903800 from 0400 to 0046 (so it points to the first sprite offset) then the simulation indeed proceeds to display all sprites on the screen as expected.
+As a test, in ISE simulator, we load VRAM with an exact dump of the memory from MAME, then we change location 903800 from 0400 to 0046 (so it points to the first sprite offset) then the simulation indeed proceeds to display all sprites on the screen as expected.

 **Find out how LINK register is supposed to work.**